Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-Now that all sifting through the terms in the closure is complete, it remains to prepare the output.
-Note that ``lorentz\_proper\_exp" was not altered by ``FindNonGaugeInv" (rather, a copy of it was used; see footnote \ref{lpe_not_linked}), as it is of separate utility if one is desirous to determine the equation-of-motion terms explicitly, as in \S\ref{gravitino_constrs}, in order to compute the non-closure geometry.
-Similarly, ``desired\_terms," ``pre\_gauge\_terms," and ``pre\_undesired\_terms" may be of interest in studying the closure structure of the multiplet, so these four expressions\footnote{The terms in ``lorentz\_proper\_exp" are summed up and factored in ``consts" to make ``lorentz\_proper\_exp" an expression.} are added to the hash table ``susy\_dict" with the field \(A\) as the key.
-In addition, the algorithm appends to the system of equations \(S\) the constraints that the coefficient (an expression in ``consts") of ``desired\_terms" (which must be one term by this point) equals \(c \cdot i\) and that the coefficient of each term in ``undesired\_terms" equal zero.
-For example, if \(c = 1\), the contents of ``desired\_terms" is \((u v - x z) (\gamma^{a})_{\alpha \beta} \partial_{a} A_{b}\), and the contents of ``undesired\_terms" is \(5y z (\gamma^{b c})_{\alpha \beta} (\gamma_{a})_{\eta}{}^{\gamma} \partial_{b} \Psi_{c}{}^{\eta}\), then the constraints \(u v - x z = i, 5y z = 0\) are appended to \(S\).
-After looping through all fields, an algorithm ``DistillConstrs"\footnote{``DistillConstrs" is too technical to be described in detail here, but to give a word on its functioning, the algorithm is a linear solver which solves for the values of the pairwise products of elements in ``consts."
-Note that this procedure places a tacit requirement on the inputted multiplet that each term in each part of the supersymmetry transformation rule has exactly one unknown variable in its coefficient, so that every term in the closure includes the product of exactly two elements from ``consts."
-This, of course, is not at all restrictive, for any additional unknown variable in the coefficient of a term in the supersymmetry transformation rules would necessarily be redundant.} is run on \(S\) and ``consts" to cull and simplify independent constraints on the elements of ``consts" from \(S\).
-Since these remaining constraints are nonlinear, and it is anyway desirable to simply have a system with which to combine that from the action solver in \S\ref{action_solver}, this is as far as the algorithm goes in terms of solving the constraints.
-The program ends by returning the distilled constraints and the hash table ``susy\_dict" containing the closure structure.
-Algorithm \ref{alg:susysolve2} offers detailed pseudo-code for the foregoing second part of the ``SUSYSolve" algorithm.
+The classified terms of the field are adjoined to a hash table with the field as the key.
+Further, the terms of each type are added together and factored in terms of ``consts,'' and constraints are drawn from coefficients of the desired and undesired terms in the manner noted earlier (e.g., if \(c = 1\), our sole desired term is \((u v - x z) (\gamma^{a})_{\alpha \beta} \partial_{a} A_{b}\), and our sole undesired term is \(5y z (\gamma^{b c})_{\alpha \beta} (\gamma_{a})_{\eta}{}^{\gamma} \partial_{b} \Psi_{c}{}^{\eta}\), then we have constraints \(u v - x z = i, 5y z = 0\)).
+After compiling the constraints from all fields, a subprocedure ``DistillConstrs''\footnote{``DistillConstrs'' is too technical to be described in detail here, but to give a word on its functioning, the algorithm is a linear solver which solves for the values of the pairwise products of elements in ``consts.''
+Note that this procedure places a tacit requirement on the inputted multiplet that each term in each part of the supersymmetry transformation rule has exactly one unknown variable in its coefficient, so that every term in the closure includes the product of exactly two elements from ``consts.''
+This, of course, is not at all restrictive, for any additional unknown variable in the coefficient of a term in the supersymmetry transformation rules would necessarily be redundant.} is applied to this system to reduce to independent constraints, which are outputted together with the earlier-mentioned hash table.
+This second part of the procedure is shown in pseudo-code as Algorithm \ref{alg:susysolve2}.